Urethral stricture: Urethrotomy vs. urethroplasty

 Comparing the two surgical procedures, a UK trial found that both urethrotomy and urethroplasty are effective in treating urethral narrowing in the bulbar region.
 At the same time the more invasive urethroplasty had longer-lasting benefit and was associated with fewer re-interventions.
 The results were integrated into the new UK guidelines on the treatment urethral narrowing by British Association of Urological Surgeons.

 Bioengineering

 The use of bioengineered urethral tissue is promising, but still in the early stages.
 The Wake Forest Institute of Regenerative Medicine has pioneered the first bioengineered human urethra and in 2006 implanted urethral tissue grown on bioabsorbable scaffolding (approximating the size and shape of the affected areas) in five young (human) males who had congenital defects, physical trauma, or an unspecified disorder necessitating urethral reconstruction.
-As of March, 2011, all five recipients report the transplants have functioned well.
+As of March 2011, all five recipients report the transplants have functioned well.

 Cell therapy approach through endoscopy

-Buccal mucosal tissue harvested under local anesthesia after culturing in the lab when applied through endoscopy after urethrotomy in a pilot study has yielded encouraging results.
-This method named as BEES-HAUS procedure needs to be validated through a larger multicentric study before becoming a routine application.